Wangzzzzzzzz/stats_131_final_project/README.md

 ## Files included:

+* final_report.ipynb - the report of the final project written in jupyter notebook (note, since we re-run everything in the notebook again, some values in the notebook can be slightly different from the presentation slide)

+* project_slides.pdf - the slide for presentation

 * Pokemon.csv - the dataset

 * README.md - a breif information of the repository

-* project_slides.pdf - the slide for presentation

-* final_report.ipynb - the report of the final project written in jupyter notebook

 ## Presentation Video link: